 Laws and regulations needed to govern bicycling and rules of the road help to ensure safety for all road users.
 Once effective laws and regulation are in place, the next step is comprehensive enforcement.

-The #RamsRideRight campaign was piloted in Spring 2018 to encourage safe and lawful bicycling behavior on campus.
+The #RamsRideRight campaign started in Spring 2018 to encourage safe and lawful bicycling behavior on campus.
 CBAC volunteers collected donations from local businesses of gift cards and popped up at high-traffic spots on campus to reward people who stopped at stop signs, dismounted in the dismount zone, etc. CBAC partnered with CSUPD during many of these efforts to enforce unlawful behavior.
+It continues today!

 The CSU Police Department’s Traffic Education and Enforcement Program (TEEP) works collaborates across campus to respond to bicycling safety concerns.
 The TEEP Office offers a variety of unique bicycle related services: